A push-pull relationship is a type of toxic relationship that can be damaging to your mental health.

 How To Change A Push-Pull Relationship

-The first step is to recognise that you are susceptible to falling into a relationship like this.
+The first step is to recognize that you are susceptible to falling into a relationship like this.
 Remember, it takes two to tango in a push-pull relationship.

-Next, you need to be able to see the issues in your partner and recognise them for what they are.
+Next, you need to be able to see the issues in your partner and recognize them for what they are.

 Once you can see you’re in a push-pull relationship, you can start to take steps to change it.